 I thought badlands were only in Alberta!
 This unique area is actually a result of overgrazing in the 1930s.
 But still, It’s incredible that you can drive less than an hour away from Toronto and be in such a different landscape.

-7. Marvel at the Wonder of Niagara Falls
+7. Marvel at the natural wonder of Niagara Falls

 Driving time: 120 miles (193 km) – 2-3 hours